danbang/article-DA-5HT-perceptual-decision/README.md

 <a href="https://www.cell.com/neuron/fulltext/S0896-6273(20)30715-7">Bang*, Kishida*, Lohrenz, White, Laxton, Tatter, Fleming & Montague (2020) “Sub-second dopamine and serotonin signalling in human striatum during perceptual decision-making” Neuron</a>

-FigureX.m files will generate the requested plots and associated statistical analysis.
+FigureX.m files will generate the requested plots and associated statistical analyses.

 The paths in these scripts require altering the directory variable ‘repoBase’ to point to your local version of the repository.